๐พ Tennis โ Doubles on Clay

 - Post-match: Quad stretch, hamstring stretch, ice if inflamed

-Common Tension Patterns in Tennis
+Common Tension Patterns in Doubles Clay Tennis

 Shoulder and Rotator Cuff Tension Pattern